 Major in Music (B.A.)

-Are you looking to make a career out of your musical interests, but you’re not sure where to begin?
 The Bachelor of Arts degree in Music is a terrific program for those interested in studying the discipline with some of the nation’s best teachers and musicians while preparing themselves for the broadest array of musical professions.
 Students in this program teach lessons, perform in a variety of venues and even combine their musical interests with other degree areas to create job descriptions that are as unique as their music talents.
 This is an ideal option for students who are considering a double major.

 - Freelance musician, Music Director at SoulLections, and studio teacher (David Feily, '11)